dawmster/boost_linux/README.md

-Built boost library for use in Continous Integration (e.g. Visual Studio Team Services)
+Built boost library for Linux.
+I use it in Continous Integration (e.g. Visual Studio Team Services)